 Paintings include famous works such as Death Dealer III, The Indomitable, Cat Girl, and Silver Warrior.
 Though we do not own all Frazetta originals, Frank Jr. made sure to pick out a varied collection so that every Frazetta fan would be satisfied and happy with our collection.
 We also have some rare pieces, such as the left-handed paintings Frank did after his 8th stroke and Reign of Wizardry, a piece that was never hung in the museum and was never published in its final form until recently.

-We have a recommended donation of $15 per person over the age of 5.
+There is a required donation of $15 per visitor.
 A museum is costly, and this one is no exception.
-Since this is done as a labor of love, donations keep the museum open for public viewing and also help to prevent the sale of original art that is currently housed in the museum.
+Since this is done as a labor of love, admission keeps the museum open for public viewing and also help to prevent the sale of original art that is currently housed in the museum.
 Sales from our website or our gift shop are also considered as donations to keep the museum open.

 The museum is open on Thursdays, Fridays, Saturdays, and Sundays from 10AM until 4PM.
 We will remain open during the winter, but please call ahead to check what the weather is like.
 We recommend showing up no later than 3:30PM if possible, as that will give you enough time to view the artwork before our 4PM closing time.
 There is no time limit to your visit, only the open and closing times.
 The average length of stay depends on the visitor, but generally around 1-2 hours; though some come for 30 minutes and others stay the entire day!